 Hydrangeas are very adaptable and sturdy, and will do well in most types of soil.
 Regardless of this, they typically do better in well-drained soil with around four hours of morning sun.
 They also tend to grow better with plenty of water, since they have shallow roots and can dry out quickly.

-Tip: Fertilizer for hydrangeas isn’t necessary, though two to three inches of shredded bark mulch on the soil will help retain moisture.
+Tip: Fertilizer isn’t necessary, though two to three inches of shredded bark mulch on the soil will help retain moisture.

 How to Grow Hydrangeas